streamlink/streamlink/docs/plugin_matrix.rst

                         - mediathek...
 [5]_
-artetv                  arte.tv              Yes   Yes atresplayer             atresplayer.com      Yes   No    Streams are geo-restricted to Spain. bbciplayer              bbc.co.uk/iplayer    Yes   Yes   Streams may be geo-restricted to the United Kingdom. bfmtv                   bfmtv.com            Yes   Yes
+artetv                  arte.tv              Yes   Yes atresplayer             atresplayer.com      Yes   No    Streams are geo-restricted to Spain. auftanken               auftanken.tv         Yes   No    VOD streams are hosted on youtube bbciplayer              bbc.co.uk/iplayer    Yes   Yes   Streams may be geo-restricted to the United Kingdom. bfmtv                   bfmtv.com            Yes   Yes
                         01net.com